Gilles Simon: 2016: 400th win and semifinalist in Shanghai

-Simon, seeded no. 5, lost in the first round of the World Tour 250 Series event in Brisbane to unseeded Grigor Dimitrov to start the year.
-Simon competed in the Australian Open, where he fell to World No. 1 Novak Djokovic in the 4th round, following a straight sets win against Federico Delbonis in the 3rd round.
-In March, Simon lost in the quarterfinals of the Miami Open to David Goffin, having beaten world no. 11 Marin Čilić in the third round.
-He lost in the 3rd round of the Masters 1000 events in Monte Carlo and Madrid to Stan Wawrinka and Andy Murray respectively.
-Simon lost to Viktor Troicki in the 3rd round of the French Open.
-That was the last ATP World Tour clay court tournament of the first half of the year.
+Seeded No. 5, Simon lost in the first round of the World Tour 250 Series event in Brisbane to unseeded Grigor Dimitrov to start the year.
+Simon competed in the Australian Open, where he fell to world No. 1, Novak Djokovic, in the fourth round, following a straight-sets win against Federico Delbonis in the third round.
+In March, Simon lost in the quarterfinals of the Miami Open to David Goffin, having beaten world No. 11, Marin Čilić, in the third round.
+He lost in round three of the Masters 1000 events in Monte Carlo and Madrid to Stan Wawrinka and Andy Murray, respectively.
+Simon lost to Viktor Troicki in the third round of the French Open.
+That was the last ATP World Tour clay-court tournament of the first half of the year.

-Unlike the first five months of the year, the grass court season did not yield much success for Simon.
+Unlike the first five months of the year, the grass-court season did not yield much success for Simon.
 Two grass-court warmup tournaments, Stuttgart and Queen's Club, saw premature defeats, both to much lower-ranked opponents.
 Simon, seeded no. 16, lost in the second round of Wimbledon to Grigor Dimitrov.
-After losing in the 3rd round to Rafael Nadal at the Olympics, Simon (seeded no. 30) fell to Italian Paolo Lorenzi at the US Open in the second round.
-Simon, seeded no. 4, lost to top seed Dominic Thiem in the semifinals of the Moselle Open.
+After losing in the third round to Rafael Nadal at the Olympics, Simon (seeded No. 30) fell to Italian Paolo Lorenzi at the US Open in the second round.
+Simon, seeded No. 4, lost to top seed Dominic Thiem in the semifinals of the Moselle Open.

-At the Shanghai Masters, the unseeded Simon upset no. 3 seed Stan Wawrinka in the third round for his 400th career match win before losing in the semifinals to Andy Murray in straight sets – it was one of the last matches of the year that Murray played as the world no. 2 before he became world no. 1 three weeks later on 7 November.
-Simon played his last ATP World Tour tournament of the year at the Paris Masters, where he upset no.10 seed Roberto Bautista Agut in the second round before losing to no.7 seed Tomáš Berdych in the third round.
+At the Shanghai Masters, the unseeded Simon upset third seed Wawrinka in the third round for his 400th career match win before losing in the semifinals to Andy Murray, in straight sets – it was one of the last matches of the year that Murray played as the world No. 2 before he became No. 1 three weeks later on 7 November.
+Simon played his last ATP World Tour tournament of the year at the Paris Masters, where he upset tenth seed Roberto Bautista Agut in the second round, before losing to seventh seed Tomáš Berdych in the third round.

-2017: Finished outside the Top 50 for the first time since 2005
+2017: Finished outside the top 50 for the first time since 2005

-At the Australian Open, Simon (seeded no. 25) fell one round short of matching the previous year's performance, bowing out in the third round to no. 3 seed and eventual quarter-finalist Milos Raonic.
+At the Australian Open, Simon (seeded No. 25) fell one round short of matching the previous year's performance, bowing out in the third round to third seed and eventual quarterfinalist Milos Raonic.

 For the whole of 2017, he managed to progress beyond the round of 16 of the singles main draw in only two ATP World Tour tournaments – in Marseille (lost in the quarterfinals to Jo-Wilfried Tsonga) and Lyon (lost in the quarterfinals to Tomáš Berdych).
-At the Shanghai Masters, the unseeded Simon upset no. 8 seed and world no. 10 David Goffin in the second round before losing to unseeded compatriot Richard Gasquet in the third round.
+At the Shanghai Masters, the unseeded Simon upset world No. 10, David Goffin, in the second round, before losing to unseeded Richard Gasquet in the third.

-Simon managed just a 16–25 singles win–loss record and finished the year outside the Top 50 of the ATP singles rankings for the first time since 2005.
+Simon managed just a 16–25 singles win–loss record and finished the year outside the top 50 of the ATP singles rankings for the first time since 2005.